AnandaIlyasa/gg-final-project/backend/README.md

 1. Clone this repository and go to the `backend` folder

-2. Make sure your MongoDB string connection is correct
+2. Make sure your MongoDB server is running and the string connection is match

 3. Install all dependencies